You’ve probably heard this public pegged misconception: the legal aspect of owning property in Kenya is an undemanding exercise. Incorrect!

 Property investment is significant because you want to make the right decisions when it comes to spending your money.
 For this reason, having an adept conveyancing lawyer is the rational thing to do.
 They will give also give you investment tips to help you get value for your money.

-Your Advocate is the person who will interact with all the people involved in the transaction process.
+A property advocate plays a crucial role in managing transactions by providing legal expertise and guidance to clients.
+They review and draft contracts, conduct due diligence, and ensure compliance with legal requirements.
+They negotiate on behalf of clients, represent their interests, and coordinate the various parties involved in the transaction.
+Your property advocate is the person who will interact with all the people involved in the transaction process.
 He will liaise (physically and electronically) with the Seller’s Advocate, Seller’s Agent, Financier, Local Authority, Valuer, Surveyor, Property Manager and Physical Planner extensively.

 Other duties will include;